vedph/cod-layout-view/README.md

 1. 📦 install package: `npm i @myrmidon/cod-layout-view`.
 2. add the component in your HTML template like `<cod-layout-view formula="..." options="..."></cod-layout-view>`.

 The component is generic and its formula service is replaceable.
 Currently there is a single service, identified by `BO` (Bianconi-Orsini).
 Other services may be added.
 To specify the service to use, prefix the formula with `$` followed by the service identifier and a space, e.g. `$BO ...formula here...`.
+If you don't specify a service, the default will be `BO`.

+>⚠️ The service identifier is case sensitive.

 ## Formulas